 - Also we are not Israelites preparing to live in the Promised Land with God dwelling in the tabernacle or temple; we are Christians with God living within each of us.

-We have access to the results of generations of the Lord’s people operating in the abundance of His grace that has been given to us as a result of the death of Christ and through their (and our) faith in Him has resulted in many blessings being released into the world.
+We have access to the results of generations of the Lord’s people operating in the abundance of His grace that has been given to us as a result of the death of Christ.
+Their (and our) faith in Him has resulted in many blessings being released into the world.

 As a result of the prayers of the saints and the gracious action of God in our societies here in the West (and elsewhere) we experience innumerable blessings: